bchian316/4X/README.md

   Cities cannot regenerate their exhaustion bar when units are on top of it Cities subtrac their max_spawn_timer every turn: this does not mean they are fully reset to 0, because the spawn_timer sometimes > max_spawn_timer
   Cities retain level when captured by enemies
+  Cities retain spawn timer when captured by enemies
 Tech:
   Technology is researched by paying gold
   Technology allows for creation of new units, buildings, actions, and terrain movement